 Soundscapes Map and Exhibit IntroductionView Fullscreen

 This map exhibit showcases features of A.S.
-Lyon's diaries, kept intermittently from 1822-1839, which offer fascinating and rare glimpses of the experiences of a young man educating himself and attempting (and failing) to establish a business in London.
-Ultimately, Lyon’s bankruptcy forced him to leave England for Jamaica.
-The diaries chart his fall from a hopeful young man to his feelings of despair upon realizing he's desititute.
+Lyon's diaries, kept intermittently from 1822-1839, offering fascinating and rare glimpses of the experiences of a young man educating himself and attempting (and failing) to establish a successful business in London.
+Lyon’s bankruptcy ultimately forced him to leave England for Jamaica.
+The diaries chart his fall from a hopeful young man to feelings of despondency.

 The diary entries appear on the map in chronological order (the entries are sequenced chronologically by pin-number), and each movie works to foreground the lived experiences recounted and imagined through Lyon's diary entry for that day.